 Accommodation for the short stay during the recruitment session will be organised by the coordination office.

 Once you are accepted and you have made the decision to join us, looking for an apartment early is an important matter.
 Finding a place to live is not an easy task in Jena.
 Please start your search for accommodation as early as possible.
-Our relocation office can support you.
+Our Euraxes Point can support you.

 We have the possibility to apply for a place in one of the three guesthouses of theuniversity for you.
 There, you may live for a month and up to two years.
 Many students start in the Guest House "Am Herrenberg 11".
 Please contact our relocation office for the room reservation and further information about accommodation.